Wood features - Miscellaneous

 Fermentation and aging of beer in wooden barrels

-Fermentation versus aging of beer in oak barrels
+Fermenting versus aging beer in oak barrels

-In the keg, the beer may ferment or be aged.
-For ferment, the mixture of grain, water and yeast is put directly into the oak barrel.
-During the process the sugars are converted into alcohol and the oak contributes tannins to the taste lemnos of beer.
-The whole fermentation process takes place in the cask, which makes the oak wood part of the final taste.
-The result is a beer with a more pronounced bitter taste, dense and full-bodied.
-As with wine ageing, barrel fermentation is sometimes replaced by adding oak chips to the fermentation vessel.
+In the keg, the beer may ferment or go stale.
+For fermentThe mixture of grain, water and yeast is put directly into the oak barrel.
+During the process the sugars are converted into alcohol and the oak contributes tannins to the taste lemnos of the beer.
+The entire fermentation process takes place in the cask, which allows the oak to contribute to the final taste.
+The result is a more bitter, dense and full-bodied beer.
+As with wine ageing, barrel fermentation is sometimes replaced by adding oak chips to the fermenting vessel.
 This reduces costs.

-Flavours of beer from kegs used for other drinks
+Beer flavors from kegs used for other drinks

 Romanian craft beer